mozilla/fjord/docs/api.rst

-Doing a GET without any querystring arguments will return the most recent 1000 publicly visible responses.
+Doing a GET without any querystring arguments will return the most recent 1,000 publicly visible responses for all products.

 ..
 Warning::